zulip/zulip/docs/production/export-and-import.md

   [Slack](https://zulipchat.com/help/import-from-slack).

   Like the backup tool, logical data exports must be imported on a Zulip server running the same version.
-However, these exports imported on Zulip servers running a different `postgres` version or hosting a different set of Zulip organizations.
+However, logical data exports can be imported on Zulip servers running a different `postgres` version or hosting a different set of Zulip organizations.
 We recommend this tool in cases where the backup tool isn't applicable, including situations where an easily machine-parsable export format is desired.

 * Zulip also has an [HTML archive tool](https://github.com/zulip/zulip-archive), which is primarily